 Yes.
 You may be familiar with the health benefits of vinegar, especially Apple Cider Vinegar.
-However, not many are familiar with the health benefits of pomegranate vinegar.
+But not many are familiar with the health benefits of pomegranate vinegar.

 As this article is for information only, please get your doctor's advice before taking pomegranate vinegar to treat any ailments that you may have.
 Check if it will interfere with the medication that you are now taking.

-This ruby-red vinegar with a fruity sweetness and crisp acidity is packed with many benefits, which are as follows:
+This ruby-red vinegar with a fruity sweetness and crisp acidity is packed with many benefits and are as follows:

-- Better absorption of calcium: People suffering from dairy product intolerance (lactose intolerance) will need alternative sources for their calcium intake.
+- Better absorption of calcium: People suffering from dairy product intolerance (lactose intolerance) will need alternative sources of calcium.
 This can be from spinach, broccoli, or garlic.
 If you add a drop of pomegranate vinegar in these foods, your body will absorb calcium more easily.

 - Improves Memory and Mood Swings: Pomegranate fruit is rich in flavonoids, antioxidants that control free radicals and help improve memory and any mood swings such as depression.
-The rich ruby-red color of pomegranate vinegar is a sign of the large presence of flavonoids and hence, its benefits.
+Pomegranate vinegar's rich ruby-red color is an indication of the large presence of flavonoids and hence, its benefits.

-- Clogged arteries: It is also claimed to be a remedy for clogged arteries, hypertension, fight certain cancer cells and even beneficial to HIV patients.
+- Clogged arteries and HIV: It is also claimed to be a remedy for clogged arteries, hypertension, fight certain cancer cells and even beneficial to HIV patients.

 Where to Buy Pomegranate Vinegar